statwood/statwood-website/content/authors/admin/_index.md

   link: osf.io/8456a
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-#- icon: cv
+- icon: cv
- #  icon_pack: ai
+   icon_pack: ai
-  # link: files/Atwood Curriculum Vitae August 2020.pdf
+   link: media/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "sdotatwood@gmail.com"